When Business Overwhelm Isn’t Only About Your Business

 ———

-Running a soul-led business asks a lot of your nervous system.
+Running a soul-led business asks a lot of your nervous system — and not always in the ways we expect.

 When our business or soul-project asks us to be visible, responsive, confident, or adaptable, those old imprints can quietly come back online — as stress, overwhelm, brainfog, procrastination, self-doubt, or reactions that feel bigger than the moment.